systemsdk/docker-symfony-api/docs/development.md

 #### Entities
 Entities should only be data-persistence layers, i.e. defines relationships, attributes, helper methods but does not fetch collections of data.
+Entities are located on the Domain layer (according to DDD approach) and shouldn't know anything about other layers (Application/Infrastructure) or framework.
+In this application we made some "exception" for such components like Doctrine/Swagger/Serializer/Validator (for the first time) and you can find such dependencies inside Entities.

 #### Repositories
 Repositories need to be responsible for parameter handling and query builder callbacks/joins.
+Should be located on infrastructure layer.
 Parameter handling can help with generic REST queries.

 #### Resources
-Resource services are layer between your controller/command and repository.
+Resource services are services between your controller/command and repository.
+Should be located on application layer.
-Within this layer it is possible to control how to `mutate` repository data for application needs.
+Within this service it is possible to control how to `mutate` repository data for application needs.
 Resource services are basically the application foundation and it can control your request and response as you like.
+We have provided 2 examples how to build resource services: 1)resource with all-in-one actions (create/update/delete/etc, see example src/ApiKey/Application/Resource/ApiKeyResource.php)
+2)resource with single responsibility (f.e. count, see example src/ApiKey/Application/Resource/ApiKeyCountResource.php).

 #### Controllers
+Should be located on Transport layer.
 Keep controllers clean of application logic.
 They should ideally just inject resources/services - either through the constructor (if used more than once) or in the controller method itself.
+We have provided 2 examples how to build controllers: 1)controller with all-in-one actions (create/update/delete/etc, see example src/ApiKey/Transport/Controller/Api/v1/ApiKey/ApiKeyController.php)
+2)controller with single responsibility (f.e. count, see example src/ApiKey/Transport/Controller/Api/v2/ApiKey/ApiKeyCountController.php)

 #### Events
 Events are handled by event listeners.
 Please follow instruction [here](https://symfony.com/doc/current/event_dispatcher.html).